REVENUE ATTRIBUTION | B2B MARKETING & SALES ALIGNMENT

 -

 AI is a pattern matcher.
 It works with the data it's given — it can't tell you what's missing, what's being tracked incorrectly, or where your systems are siloed.
 In most B2B marketing stacks, the data is incomplete before AI ever touches it.
 Inconsistent UTMs, broken CRM sync, untracked activities, ungoverned fields — AI builds confidently on top of all of it without flagging any of it.
 The result looks like an answer but reflects your gaps back at you.
 The foundation has to be right first.
-That's the work I do — and it's also what makes AI actually useful once it's in place.
+The foundation has to be right first.
+That's the work I do — and it's what determines whether AI gives you signal or noise.

 -